Benildinha/Bank-fraud-detection/README.md

 - The machine learning community for sharing insights and techniques.
 - Inspiration from fraud detection studies and AI research projects.

----

-This README is formatted to meet GitHub standards and is ready for you to add images, sample datasets, and code.